Martin-Zach/Mech105_Algorithms/False Position/README.md

 * fx - the function evaluated at the root location
 * ea - the approximate relative error (%)
 * iter - how many iterations were performed

+False Position is a bracketing/closed method and will always work for finding the root of a funciton.
+However, its downside is that it can be slower than other open methods.